brandur/sorg/content/drafts/minimalism.md

 engineering excellence, that they've left a legacy that we reflect on even today.

+!fig src="/assets/minimalism/sr71.jpg" caption="The famous SR-71, one of the flag ships of Lockheed's Skunk Works."

 ## Minimalism In Technology (#in-technology)

 Technology is cool, and as engineers, we tend to want to